Skip to main content

 1. Click your profile icon in the sidebar

-2. Look for the GitHub section in the menu
+2. Look for the GitHub section

 3. Click Connect GitHub